raravena80/sshrunner/README.md

       --config string          config file (default is $HOME/.sshrunner.yaml) -h, --help                   help for sshrunner
-  -k, --key string             Ssh key to use, full path (default "$HOME/.ssh/id_rsa") -m, --machines stringArray   Hosts to run command on -a, --useagent               Use agent for authentication -u, --user string            User to run the command as (default "username")
+  -k, --key string             Ssh key to use, full path (default "$HOME/.ssh/id_rsa") -m, --machines stringArray   Hosts to run command on.
+Comma separated.
+  -a, --useagent               Use agent for authentication -u, --user string            User to run the command as (default "username")
 ```